inhahe/grep.py/README.md

 - search directories recursively
 - specify number of lines of context before and after matches, either separately or both at once

-I've only tested it on Windows, but it *should* work on any OS
+I've only tested it on Windows, but it *should* work on any OS.

 If you're on Windows, grep.py will not show color unless you `pip install colorama`.